samjagtap/mini-wallet-exercise/README.md

 1. source .env/bin/activate
 2. python manage.py runscript setup_customer --traceback
 3. After running the script you will get "customer_xid".
-Use this to access our first (http://localhost/api/v1/init) API enpoint.
+Use this to access our first (http://localhost/api/v1/init) API endpoint.
 4. python manage.py runserver

 Then you can access your instance on the port and url specified.
 But it should be something like this https://127.0.0.1:8000